Current and Past Great Lakes Habitat Restoration Projects

-The Huron-Clinton Metropolitan Authority received $648,000 in FY2014 and $215,000 in 2017 to construct a series of shallow open water channels and small ponds through part of the Black Creek Marsh within the Lake St. Clair Metropark.
+The Huron-Clinton Metropolitan Authority received $863,000 between FY2014 and FY2017 to construct a series of shallow open water channels and small ponds through part of the Black Creek Marsh within the Lake St. Clair Metropark.
 This project created channels and ponds that will provide fish spawning and rearing habitat even during periods of low Great Lakes water levels.
 Ultimately, this will increase the diversity and abundance of fish species in the Clinton River Area of Concern.
 The project will also increase recreational opportunities within the Metropark.

 Celeron Island Habitat Restoration